 Those of you who have never taken Greek or Latin before and would like to start from the very beginning, you are ready to go!
 You need only register for one of the sections of Introductory Greek (Greek 110) or Latin (Latin 110) that will be offered in the fall semester.
 If you choose to start in the Spring semester, Intensive Languages courses (Greek 125b, Latin 125b) are offered.
 These intensive language courses combine in one semester the work of two regular semesters and offer double credit.
-There are no prerequisites for these courses.
+There are no prerequisites for any of these courses.
 Just find a time that suits you, and sign up before the section closes.
-By starting here you can fulfill your language requirement in 3 (or 2) semesters (for further details, click here).
+By starting here you can fulfill your language requirement in 3 (or 2) semesters.

 Continuing with Latin or Greek at Yale

-If you have studied some Latin or Ancient Greek in high school and would like to resume your studies of either language at a higher level, you are encouraged to contact Professor Timothy Robinson, the Department’s Coordinator of Language Instruction, to see what course is best for you.
-He can be contacted at firstname.lastname@example.org), the Department's Director of Undergraduate studies.
+If you have studied some Latin or Ancient Greek in high school and would like to resume your studies of either language at a higher level, you are encouraged to contact Professor Pauline LeVen (firstname.lastname@example.org), the Department's Director of Undergraduate studies.